 The UK branded coffee shop market has shown huge growth in recent years.
 There are currently 15,000 coffee outlets in the UK with chain coffee shops opening at a rate of 10 per week.
 The growth has defied the economic downturn.
-Costa Coffee, the number one specialist coffee chain, plans to open an additional 350 stores by March 2013.
+Costa Coffee, the number one specialist coffee chain with 1,500 outlets, plans to continue to open new stores throughout 2015.